State Auditor Pat McCarthy

 Previously, Pat was twice elected Pierce County Executive; she is also the first woman to hold that role.
 Over more than 30 years of her public service career, Pat has served as Pierce County Auditor and Deputy Auditor, and Board President for the Tacoma School District.

 As State Auditor, Pat is responsible for the entirety of the State Auditor's Office (SAO).
-She leads 400 employees based in 15 offices across the state.
+She leads more than 450 employees based in more than a dozen offices across the state.
 Pat is dedicated to shining a brighter light on government operations for the public, because she believes audits increase public trust in government.
-Under her leadership, SAO's vision and mission is to increase trust in government through independent and transparent audits of state and local governments, and to help these governments develop strategies to become more efficient and effective.
+Under her leadership, SAO's mission is to promote accountability and transparency in government.

 A Career in Public Service